codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 -->

 !!! note
-    -   Once set, Codacy uses a configuration file even if you exclude it from Codacy analysis [using the Codacy UI](ignoring-files.md) or a [Codacy configuration file](codacy-configuration-file.md#syntax-for-ignoring-files).
+    -   After activating a configuration file for a tool, Codacy uses that configuration file even if you exclude it from Codacy analysis [using the Codacy UI](ignoring-files.md) or a [Codacy configuration file](codacy-configuration-file.md#syntax-for-ignoring-files).

-    -   When you update pattern settings using a configuration file, Codacy may display outdated messages for issues identified previously by those patterns.<!-- TODO Can we remove this?
-If not, can we clarify when this happens and if this is temporary?  -->

 Codacy supports configuration files for several static analysis tools to help you streamline your setup.